-Here is the link to the commercial shown in the video (that does not come through above).
+Here is the link to the community college commercial shown in the video (that does not come through above).
 The video seeks to normalize the cultural imperatives faced by new parents as America ranks last among all developed nations for family public policies.
 This lack of cultural support extends to a lack of lack of social support not experienced by parents in all other developed countries enjoy paid family leave, sometimes up to a year.
-The video shows moms who “have taken two bullets in the chest,” nursing a baby at a computer while studying at night, most likely taking on debt to compete for jobs in a culture that, again, does not support bringing new humans into the US.
+The video shows moms who “have taken two bullets in the chest,” nursing a baby at a computer while studying at night, most likely taking on debt to compete for jobs in a culture that, again, does not support parents or the biological imperatives new humans into the US.
 No context is a hallmark of the Old Story, as it does not believe any other possibility exists outside itself.

 Note: At 44:53, Lisa forgets the name of the author who coined the phrase Heroic Communities.
 It is Richard Tarnas, author of Cosmos and Psyche: Intimations of a New World View, and you can read more about Heroic Communities and download his MP3 podcast here.